xmos/lib_xua/doc/rst/sw_mixer.rst

 Control
 -------

-The mixers can receive the control commands from the host via USB Control Requests to Endpoint 0.
+The mixer tasks can receive the control commands from the host via USB Control Requests to Endpoint 0.
 The Endpoint 0 thread relays these to the Mixer threads(s) via a channel (``c_mix_ctl``).
-These commands are described in the following :ref:`table<table_mixer_commands>`:
+These commands are described in :numref:`table_mixer_commands`.

+|beginfullwidth|

 .. _table_mixer_commands:

-|beginfullwidth|

-.. list-table:: Mixer Component Commands
+.. list-table:: Mixer control commands
  :header-rows: 1
  :widths: 60 100